Last updated: May 8, 2021

-Known as one of Canada’s most famous and most photographed lakes, Lake Louise is one of Alberta’s biggest tourism draws.
+Known as one of Canada’s most famous and most photographed lakes, there’s lots of things to do in Lake Louise.
 From its bright turquoise colour to the surrounding mountain peaks and glaciers, it’s easy to see why Lake Louise has become a Canadian bucket list destination.

 Although the biggest draw in Lake Louise is probably the lake itself, there’s actually a lot of things to do.
 From the stunning mountains vistas to one of the world’s top ski resorts, Lake Louise is an incredible year-round destination.